-Cathedral Catholic High School has a rich heritage comprised of 57 years and three campuses.
+Cathedral Catholic High School has a rich heritage comprised of almost 60 years and three campuses.
 Cathedral Girls’ High School, located in downtown San Diego, was founded in 1943.
 In 1970 Cathedral Girls’ merged with University High School, founded in 1957, on the campus in Linda Vista.
 In 1986, University High School became University of San Diego High School (nicknamed UNI or USDHS.)
 In 2005, UNI transitioned to the Carmel Valley campus, and took on the new name, Cathedral Catholic High School (CCHS.)

 No matter what campus you were on….
 Once a Don, Always a Don.

 The Dons’ Legacy has never been stronger.
 Eighty-plus alumni are among the CCHS team of administrators, faculty, coaches, and staff.